 The mission of our program aligns with the mission of our institution.
-IUP's mission can be found on the following website: https://www.iup.edu/about/iup/vision-mission/.
+IUP's mission can be found on the following website: Our Vision, Mission, and Values - IUP.
 Our program is committed to the following principles contained in the IUP mission statement: